 University of Edinburgh Acceptance Rate

 The acceptance rate is an important factor for students to consider when applying to the University of Edinburgh.
-The table below shows the five-year acceptance trend, helping students understand how competitive the admissions process has been in recent years.
+The table below shows the 5-year acceptance trend, helping students understand how competitive the admissions process has been in recent years.

 | Cycle | Applications | Offers | Offer Rate | Acceptances | Acceptance Rate |